zio/zio-config/docs/read-from-various-sources.md

 ## Yaml FIle

-Similar to Hocon source, the only difference is `ConfigSource.fromYamlString`
+Similar to Hocon source, the only difference is `ConfigProvider.fromYamlString`